 - Breathalyzer Results.
 A breathalyzer test measuring a blood alcohol content (BAC) of 0.08% or higher (or lower in certain circumstances, such as commercial drivers) can lead to an arrest.

 - Refusal to Take Tests.
-If you refuse to take a breathalyzer or other chemical tests, some states impose automatic penalties that may include arrest.
+If you refuse to take a breathalyzer or other chemical tests, some states impose automatic penalties, including arrest.

 - Prior DUI Offenses.
 If you have a history of DUI convictions, officers may take a more aggressive stance, especially if they suspect you are impaired again.